 This recipe, found in this month’s issue of Cooking Light magazine, looked and sounded like perfection.
 And it is.
-So much so that it has found it’s way onto my wedding dessert menu.
-That decision happened the moment I took my first bite.
 Cooking Light has magically lightened up the traditional strawberry shortcake recipe, saving almost 500 calories per serving from the classic recipe.
 This recipe also saves you time.
 It took 25 minutes from start to finish!
-Time is important during these busy packing, wedding planning, baby growing days and I know it’s going to become even more important come November.
+Time is important now and I know it’s going to become even more important come November.

 The CL team also came up with my new favorite dessert embellishment: yogurt whipped cream.
 You take a half cup Greek yogurt, a couple tablespoons of sugar, and a third cup of heavy cream and whip it up.
 It acts just like straight up whipped cream but is healthier and in my opinion, way better.
 I’m a yogurt lover so the slight tang and thick creaminess of this updated whipped cream is more than welcome in my kitchen.

 - 5.6 ounces unbleached all-purpose flour (about 1 1/4 cups)

 - 3.6 ounces whole-wheat flour (about 3/4 cup)

 - 1 1/4 cups very cold fat-free buttermilk

 - 1/2 cup plain 2% reduced-fat Greek yogurt